|

 good use this asset left over from WWII which was built by the Navy.
 After WWII North

-American used the facility to built Furies, Vigilantes, Buckeyes, and
+American used the facility to build Furies, Vigilantes, Buckeyes, and

 Broncos.